globules-io/linkedin-php-sdk/README.md

 Go to [LinkedIn Developers portal](https://www.linkedin.com/developers/) and create new application in section My Apps.
 Once your app has been approved, you will get a ClientId and ClientSecret, that you will use later.

+## LinkedIn Restrictions

+The scopes or permissions aren't available right away when you register an application with LinkedIn.
+When you first create your app in the developer portal, you only have access to the `w_member_social` scope.
+You can start developing but the token you obtain at this stage will have no refresh information.
+Then you need to request access to the `Marketing Developer Platform` which will give you 2 additionals scopes, `r_emailaddress`, `r_liteprofile`
+Once your request has been approved, you will get access to all the remaining scopes and your token will have refresh information.

 #### Bootstrapping autoloader and instantiating a client